Pulsallama: Origins

 Pulsallama emerged from the downtown scene of New York City's Lower East Side in the early 1980s at Club 57, a cabaret and event space situated in the basement of the Holy Cross Polish National Church.
 Club manager Ann Magnuson and other women from the East Village had formed a performance art group called the Ladies Auxiliary of the Lower East Side, a twisted version of a women's club that hosted theme nights at the venue, including a debutante ball, a Stay Free Mini Prom, Ladies Wrestling, and Reggae Miniature Golf.

 Pulsallama first performed as a 17-piece pagan percussion ensemble in April 1981, during a Rites of Spring Fertility Bacchanal hosted by the Ladies Auxiliary.
 The name Pulsallama, coined by Magnuson, was a portmanteau of Pulse-Matic, a brand of blender, and llama, the band's unofficial mascot.
 Dressed in 1950s cocktail dresses, the all-woman band used unusual props and instruments such as kitchen utensils and garbage.

 Pulsallama's initial lineup included founder Ann Magnuson, April Palmieri, and Wendy Wild.
 Drummer and vocalist Jean Caffeine, who had played with San Francisco punk band The Urge, was one of the few women to have previous experience in a band.
-Other members of the group were vocalist Kimberly Davis, bassist Lori "Bubbles" Monatana, bassist and percussionist Stacey Elkin, Dany Johnson, Katy K, Diana Lillig, Charlotte Slivka, Min Thometz, and Andé Whyland.
+Other members of the group were vocalist Kimberly Davis, bassist Lori "Bubbles" Montana, bassist and percussionist Stacey Elkin, Dany Johnson, Katy K, Diana Lillig, Charlotte Slivka, Min Thometz, and Andé Whyland.
 Mark Kramer, who would later go on to form the band Bongwater with Magnuson, mixed sound for the band.

 Pulsallama's performance was well received.
 They went on to perform at parties and played a show at a rock club that was positively reviewed by New York Rocker magazine and SoHo Weekly News.
 They had shows at both the Mudd Club and Danceteria.
 Dee Pop of the Bush Tetras described Pulsallama's early shows as "13 girls fighting over a cowbell."

 First single

 After drummer Jean Caffeine met the manager for The Pop Group at a show, he offered to cut an album for the group on the British independent label Y Records.
 Pulsallama recorded a 12-inch single, "Ungawa, Pt.
 II (Way Out Guiana)" with the B-side "The Devil Lives in My Husband's Body", that was released in 1982.
 It received positive reviews and airplay on alternative and campus radio stations.

 Pulsallama lost several members in the months following their debut, including Charlotte Slivka, Diana Lillig, and Katy K. Following the release of the single, Andé Whyland, Dany Johnson, and Ann Magnuson also left the group.
-Bassist Lori Monatana was later replaced by Judy Streng.
+Bassist Lori Montana was later replaced by Judy Streng.